The arithmetic mean is the average of a group of numbers. It is what most people think of when they hear the

 different measures of weight (pounds, kilograms, etc.).
 Because zero is not arbitrary, weight ratios have meaning and can be compared.
 For example, 20 pounds is twice as much as 10 pounds, and so on.

-- Degrees of freedom is best explained through examples
+Degrees of freedom is best explained using examples

 numerator df and denominator df.